mcjwsn/Functional-Oriented-Programming/README.md

 Solutions to exercises from short functional programming course from AGH UST.

-Code shows one of my biggest life mistakes -> coding in Haskell.
+Repository shows one of my biggest life mistakes -> coding in Haskell.